ChunZhou1/jsonTree/README.md

 the price value is not contained in the array, so I think the **"price"** key only has one value.

 **About edit, delete, add node**:
-You can place the mouse on the **leaf node** on the tree and right click the mouse.
-The popup menu will display.
+You can place the mouse on the **leaf node** on the tree and right click.
+The popup menu will show up.

 Additionally, You can not delete all nodes under the parent node.
-Because if you do do, I can not add a node under this parent node as I do not know the key name.
+Because if you do that, I can not add a node under this parent node as I do not know the key name.

 # software structure: #

 The software includes files as follows:

-1: **jsonTree.TSX:** main file, under **“components”** directory.The file contains the JsonTree component, which displays the whole JSON tree and operates node.
+1: **jsonTree.TSX:** main file, under **“components”** directory.The file contains the JsonTree component, which displays the whole JSON tree and manipulates node.

 2:  **api.TSX:** under the **"client"** directory.
 The file contains all the API functions which are used by other files.
-The file includes ajax function, node operation functions and data validation functions.
+The file includes ajax functions, functions to manipulate nodes, and data validation functions.

 3: **node.TSX** :under **“component”** directory.

-The file contains the component used to display the leaf node (**LeafNode**) and the Parent node of the leaf node (**SubNode**).
+The file contains the components used to display the leaf node (**LeafNode**) and the parent node of the leaf node (**SubNode**).
 The two types of components are called by (**JsonTree**) component.

 4: **menu.TSX** under “**component**” directory.